Ghost Rider: Ghost / The Rider

 Due to the Celestial Progenitor presence influencing human evolution, in 1,000,000 B.C., certain humans became much more intelligent than others as well as able to speak a new language.
 However, they had to hide that gift from their brethren for fear of being ostracized.
 One day, a boy that was gifted with the ability to speak is approached by a mysterious stranger that also possessed that gift, only to witness the stranger transform into a beast and devour his entire tribe.
 The stranger allowed the boy to live and names him "Ghost" before telling him to challenge him when he is worthy.
 The boy was forced to survive on his own, though he does befriend a woolly mammoth.
 After almost dying in the harsh environment, he is approached by Mephisto in the form of a snake, who tells him to say its name.
 Ghost does that and is bonded with a Spirit of Vengeance; after which he imbued his newly acquired hellfire into the mammoth.
 Other humans had never seen someone ride an animal before and began referring to Ghost as "the Rider".
 The Rider continued his search and five years later, eventually caught up with the man who devoured his tribe.
 The man transformed once more, revealing himself to be the first Wendigo.
 During the fight, the Rider took the bones of the dead that the Wendigo had killed and used them to form a weapon; the earliest version of the Ghost Rider's signature chain.
 The Rider fought the Wendigo until finally it and the Rider's woolly mammoth tumbled over a cliff.
 Afterwards, Ghost was approached by Odin and Lady Phoenix to join the prehistoric version of the Avengers.

-Upon imbuing his hellfire into another woolly mammoth, the Ghost Rider assisted the prehistoric Avengers (consisting of Agamotto, Odin, Lady Phoenix, and prehistoric versions of Black Panther, Iron Fist, and Star Brand) in fighting an out of control Celestial called the Fallen; which resulted in his woolly mammoth getting killed in action.
-The Ghost Rider swore revenge and assisted his teammates in defeating the Fallen and sealing it away underground in what would become South Africa.
-The Ghost Rider later assisted the prehistoric Avengers in fighting the First Host.